 OpenBOM Architecture: Flexible, Scalable, Built for the Cloud

-This architecture powers OpenBOM’s ability to scale from small startups to large engineering teams managing thousands of items and changes.
+This architecture powers OpenBOM’s ability to improve business performance and ensure the efficient operations of small startups as well as large engineering teams managing thousands of items and changes.

 Use Cases and Benefits